El Camino: A Breaking Bad Movie: Set design

 Several Breaking Bad locations were reused for El Camino, such as the Pinkman residence, the strip mall that contained Saul Goodman's office, and Ed Galbraith's vacuum repair shop.
 The original vacuum store had sold and become a furniture store since the series ended, so production had to recreate the set from scratch and use a special buyer to locate identical props from flea markets and salvage areas.
-Having a restored vacuum repair store set provided an added convenience for the fifth season premiere of Better Call Saul, which aired several months later.
+Having a restored set for the vacuum repair store provided an added convenience for the fifth-season premiere of Better Call Saul, which aired several months later.
 Initially, the episode included Ed Galbraith simply as a voice-over, as the episode's budget could not cover the cost of flying actor Robert Forster to Albuquerque and rebuilding the vacuum shop set.
 However, Bernstein recognized that both Forster and the rebuilt set would be available as part of El Camino.
 She then arranged for Gilligan to shoot the Better Call Saul scene with Forster in person during the film's production, months before filming began for any other episodes.

 One major Breaking Bad location that had to be rebuilt primarily on stage was the compound that held Jesse prisoner, as many of the original structures had been torn down.
 The new set recreated the interior of Jesse's cage for the initial scenes of Jesse in captivity and seeing Todd through the steel grate.
 Filming for the subsequent exterior sequence of Todd letting Jesse out of his confinement happened on location; production found an existing Quonset hut in downtown Albuquerque and built a slightly smaller scale cage next to it in order to match the original site from the series.
-For the rebuilt compound laboratory, the set reused a majority of the original props, notably the cooking vessel Walter White touched shortly before he died in Breaking Bad's final scene.
+The rebuilt set for the compound laboratory reused a majority of the original props, notably the cooking vessel Walter White touched shortly before he died in Breaking Bad's final scene.
 Despite resulting in a continuity error, Gilligan said he did not have the heart to clean Walt's bloody handprint from the prop and instead left it in as an intentional Easter egg for fans.